sneh2411/Digital_VLSI_SoC_Design_-_Planning/README.md

 # Acknowledgements
-My heart felt thanks to Mr. Kunal Ghosh and Mr. Nickson Jose for meticulously framing the theory and practical from RTL to GDSII using opensource softwares.
+My heart felt thanks to Mr. Kunal Ghosh , Mr. Mohammed Shaalan, Mr. Tim Edwards and Mr. Nickson Jose for meticulously framing the theory and practical from RTL to GDSII using opensource softwares.